Volenday/lumora-wrapper-component/docs/prd-wrapper.md

 4. Functional Requirements
    4.1.
 Component Signature & Props
-   The component, named NovaWrapper, will accept children as a prop to render the main page content.
+   The component, named LumoraWrapper, will accept children as a prop to render the main page content.
    TypeScript

-interface NovaWrapperProps {
+interface LumoraWrapperProps {
 children: React.ReactNode;
 }